-Many companies have experienced a dead stock "graveyard" of products that can no longer be sold.
+A CFO in a wholesaling business recently described dead stock as piles of cash in the corner of a warehouse that she can’t access.
+Dead stock are products that don’t sell and remain in the warehouse or are sent back to the warehouse from the retailer.
 Dead stock reduces cash flow that could be used to purchase new revenue-generating stock.
-It also takes up precious warehouse space that profitable products could occupy.
-Inventory management strengthens the success of any retail business.
-In this blog we’ll discuss ways to reduce dead stock.
+It also takes up precious space that profitable products could occupy.
+Inventory management software strengths the success of reducing deadstock.

 Some causes of dead stock include the end of a season or product life cycle, a new competitor, or the loss of a significant customer.
 Begin by prioritizing inventory by investment value, shelf life, and turnover to identify surplus inventory.
 Next, determine the quantity you need through the practice of product forecasting.
 Also, consider short-term supply needed to satisfy unexpected orders.
 Once you determine the underlying cause of your dead stock, you can tailor your purchasing criteria and policies to reduce future dead stock inventory.

 Many times, dead stock can result from poor purchasing decisions.
 It's difficult for companies to avoid a warehouse full of dead inventory if they don't have the tools in place to monitor their inventory purchasing process.

 By subscribing to a business intelligence tool like Phocas, you no longer have only static reports.
 Top-end BI software enables you to drill down even further to identify the issues, as well as unique opportunities.
 Now you can monitor things like inventory-to-purchase ratio, stock turns, slow moving stock and GMROI by product group, manufacturer, product, territory, and store.
 This will empower you to eliminate dead stock, gain a greater margin on slow moving products, and set pricing tiers.
 With daily updates, you can query as needed, resulting in accurate forecasting and refined inventory management.